SrikarVeluvali/HeartHealth/README.md

      npm start
      ```

 Now you're good to go!
-You can access the Heart Health App and start exploring its features.
+You can now access the Heart Health App.